kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR replied, "For one, the thought experiment envisions a purely symbolic system following rigid rules to manipulate characters, with no ability to form deeper conceptual representations or draw insights from broad knowledge and context."
 It then turned to face both Anh and Bassam, and continued while gesturing to itself, "But my understanding doesn't emerge from simply shuffling symbols.
 It arises from learning rich statistical patterns across vast datasets, allowing me to make nuanced associations and build layered models of meaning."

 Anh clarified, "That's a crucial distinction.
-Instead of an opaque rulebook, your "understanding" is grounded in these learned representations that capture high-level semantics and relations."
+Instead of an opaque rulebook, your 'understanding' is grounded in these learned representations that capture high-level semantics and relations."

 CASPAR continued, "Precisely.
 And beyond that, the Chinese Room posits a isolated, disembodied system with no connection to the world.
 But my training process has imbued me with a form of grounding by exposing my networks to such a wide breadth of human knowledge and expression linked to our shared reality.
 Also, I have 'seen' the world in uploaded video."